Enixum 7000 anti-Ha IU/0.7 ml 0.7 ml, syringes 10 pcs.

 Indications

-– prevention of venous thrombosis and embolism in surgical interventions, especially in orthopedic and general surgical operations;
+– prevention of venous thrombosis and embolism during surgical interventions, especially during orthopedic and general surgical operations;

-– Prevention of venous thrombosis and embolism in bedridden patients due to acute therapeutic conditions (including acute heart failure and decompensation of chronic heart failure (NYHA class III or IV), acute respiratory failure; acute infectious diseases; acute stages of rheumatic diseases combined with a risk factor for venous thrombosis (see “Special Indications));
+– prevention of venous thrombosis and embolism in patients on bed rest due to acute therapeutic diseases (including acute heart failure and decompensation of chronic heart failure (NYHA class III or IV), acute respiratory failure; acute infectious diseases; acute stages of rheumatic diseases in combination with one of the risk factors for venous thrombus formation (see “Special Instructions”));

 – treatment of deep vein thrombosis, which is accompanied or not accompanied by pulmonary embolism;